 This cards-on-a-clothesline activity is a low-tech, high-touch activity for math beginners.
 Who’s ready to count and crunch some numbers?

 Tape a long yarn or laundry line to a wall, white board, or another safe place.
 With clothespins or other clips, attach the cards to the line in counting order.
-Count along your number line.
+Ask groups to practice counting along their number lines.

 Storytelling and mathematics merge when students discover that by arranging and rearranging a set of seven geometric til